Getting out and about

 We filmed a 6.5km ride from Openshaw to Levenshulme, so you can see what to expect.
-It's all off-road and uses the Yellow Brick Road and Fallowfield Loop.
-Give it a go and escape the bustle of the city.
+It's a traffic-free route that uses the Yellow Brick Road and Fallowfield Loop.

 You may need to allow cookies to play this video.